 If an external vendor will perform digitization, explain why you selected that service provider.
-Discuss elements of the service provider proposal that had significant impact on the final decision and why you trust they will perform technically competent and cost-effective digitization.
+Discuss elements of the service provider proposal that had significant impact on the selection and why you trust they will perform technically competent and cost-effective digitization.
 Compare these elements with the offerings of alternate service providers considered during project planning.
+If your institution has a policy against selecting a vendor prior to the award of grant funds, identify a tentative/provisional vendor for the purposes of preparing the grant budget and explain how institutional procedures and policies will govern making final selections in the event grant funds are awarded.